 Write Lounge represents my efforts to develop, distribute, test, and assess a mobile application designed for composition classrooms and writing centers.
 It is simultaneously a resource for "micro learning" on cross-genre writing topics and a collaborative space that anyone can access and communicate without having to login or provide any personal information.
 Originally, it was released on the Android Marketplace and on the Apple App Store, but later was revised as a "mobile web app" so that anyone, regardless of the type of Internet-connected device they had, could access it without having to login to an application marketplace.
 The original version, "Saluki Write" won first place at the 2014 SIU App Competition.

 To date, seventeen writing centers across the United States have contacted me to put their center's information on the app and countless students have used it to respond to each other's ideas and build knowledge together.
-It is in a state of constant, collaborative evolution.
+It is currently deprecated and a newer version is being developed.

-CLICK HERE to access the mobile web app version.
+CLICK HERE to access an archived, mobile web app version.